psycofdj/xtdmake/docs/quality.memcheck.rst

 .. contents::
    :local:

-This module generates a report from result of cppcheck static analysis.
+This module generates a report that shows defects memory detected by valgrind for available unit tests.

 Prerequisites
 -------------